HR Article series

 RVTs complete CE because it is required to maintain their legal credential.
 The entrepreneurial RVT also looks at the bigger picture – they know that strategic learning has more value.
 Can intelligent use of CE promote a win-win-win situation, where the RVT and the practice and the animal benefit?

 Budgeting can seem overwhelming but it is an exercise that is well worth it.
 Knowing your dollars and cents can help you be more informed when negotiating your wage with a current or prospective employer.

 The OAVT has teamed up with CDMV to encourage clinics to implement a performance management process.
 If you have hired qualified staff, and you’ve clearly defined the practice’s vision and expectations, that’s an excellent start!
 Now it’s time to move on to the next step: the performance management process.

 The OAVT has teamed up with CDMV to bring you important advice on how to respond to negative comments on your clinic’s Facebook page.
 Many RVTs are responsible for their clinic’s social media feeds, and negative reviews or comments from a client can be stressful.
 Learn how to handle these types of situations by going on the offensive!

 The Employment Standards Act, 2000 (ESA) provides the minimum standards for most employees working in Ontario.
 It sets out the rights and responsibilities of employees and employers in most Ontario workplaces.
 Click here to view the official guide.

-The OAVT conducts an annual wage survey.
-Click here to view the results from the 2020 survey.
+The OAVT conducts an annual wage and compensation survey.
+Click here to view our current and past wage surveys